-How to publish successfully
+How to publish successfully (without a book publicist)

 It may seem like publishing is getting saturated, but the truth is there is a ton of demand from readers that is not being met, because the majority of writers are choosing to write in less commercial genres.